 Presenters:

-Marianna Lolas: Clinical Psychologist and training to become a Mindful Self-Compassion teacher.
+Clinical Psychologist and trained Mindful Self-Compassion teacher.